benko/ocp4-lab-deployment/README.md

 ## Abstract

-This document outlines a way of deploying OCP4 nightly builds in a minimal airgapped lab environment.
+This project describes (and implements) one way of deploying OCP4 nightly builds in a minimal airgapped lab environment.

+This is not an elaborate on how OpenShift works and how it should be administered and operated.
+There are other, much better references for that.

+See some links at the end of this document.

 ## Topology